silexphp/Silex/doc/usage.rst

 .. note::

-    Silex ships with an extension for `Monolog <https://github.com/Seldaek/monolog>`_ which handles logging of errors.
-Check out the *Extensions* chapter for details.
+    Silex ships with a provider for `Monolog <https://github.com/Seldaek/monolog>`_ which handles logging of errors.
+Check out the *Providers* chapter for details.

 .. tip::